 The damage inflicted by bullying can be frequently underestimated.
-It can cause considerable distress to young people, to the extent that it affects their health and development or, at the extreme, causes them significant
+It can cause considerable distress to young people, to the extent that it affects their health and development or, at the extreme, causes them significant harm (including self-harm).
+There are a number of signs that may indicate that a young person or disabled person is being bullied:

-- Behavioural changes such as reduced concentration and/or becoming withdrawn, clingy, depressed, tearful, emotionally up and down, reluctant to go to school, training or sports club. - A drop off in performance in school or standard in sport. - Physical signs such as stomach-aches, head-aches, difficulty in sleeping, bed-wetting, scratching and bruising, damaged clothes and binging for example of food, cigarettes and alcohol. - A shortage of money or frequent loss of possessions.
+- Behavioural changes such as reduced concentration and/or becoming withdrawn, clingy, depressed, tearful, emotionally up and down, reluctant to go to school, training or sports club. - A drop off in performance in school or standard in sport. - Physical signs such as stomach aches, headaches, difficulty in sleeping, bed-wetting, scratching and bruising, damaged clothes and binging for example of food, cigarettes and alcohol. - A shortage of money or frequent loss of possessions.